gallochris/people/_posts/2015-08-06-kevin-maney.md

 ---
 layout: post
 title: Kevin Maney
-preview: We're constantly going through these trade-offs in our life between the quality of the experience and the ease of getting it.
+preview: We're going throug trade-offs between the quality of the experience and the ease of getting it.
 link: Trade-Off
 slug: kevin-maney
 ---